wade-cheng/wade-cheng.github.io/src/blog/typst-blog-gen.typ

 - having to type links twice
 - having to type `<p>` manually
-- I never really worked out a solution to footnotes#footnote[But we do have footnotes now!]
+- I never really worked out a solution to footnotes#sidenote[But we do have footnotes now!]

 But anyways, eleventy didn't have a way to incrementally compile properly, so I just wrote my own binary that watches for file changes.